Brewers vs. Padres MLB Betting Odds, Trends & Prediction

 Petco Park, San Diego, CA

-As of this writing, our MLB Public Betting Page shows that 51% of bets are on the Brewers’ moneyline.
+As of this writing, our MLB Public Betting Page shows that 61% of bets are on the Padres’ moneyline.
 That said, this page is updated frequently so make sure that you click on the link provided so that you’re getting the most updated information.

 Brewers vs. Padres MLB Betting Trends